-- you only describe the function of your organisation or department rather than the work you have done; or - you have described roles that are predominantly administrative or managerial and not planning; or - they are not convinced you have gained the minimum amount of relevant experience; or - they have difficulty identifying what part of the work outlined was done by you.
+- you only describe the function of your organisation or department rather than the work you have done; or - you have described roles that are predominantly administrative or managerial and not planning law; or - they are not convinced you have gained the minimum amount of relevant experience; or - they have difficulty identifying what part of the work outlined was done by you; or - you have included work done while training; or - you have included work that is not recent (not within the last 5 years); or - you have not covered five of the areas of practice in List A15.

-If you are concerned that your experience is not sufficiently robust to meet the minimum requirements, you may prefer to gain more experience before you submit13.
+If you are concerned that your experience is not sufficiently robust to meet the minimum requirements, you may prefer to gain more experience before you submit16.